mooofin/CTFs/CTFs-main/DFIR-LABS/Batman Investigation I - Like Father Like Son.md

 ADVAPI32.dll provides access to the Windows registry, security functions, and service management - this allows the malware to establish persistence by creating registry keys or installing itself as a service.
 The sechost.dll library enables security-related operations and privilege manipulation.
 RPCRT4.dll provides Remote Procedure Call functionality, allowing the malware to communicate with other processes on the system.

+USER32.dll manages windows and user input, while GDI32.dll handles graphics rendering.
+SHELL32.dll is particularly significant as it provides shell and file operation functions, including the ability to execute other programs.
+This explains how scvhost.exe was able to spawn the notepad.exe process.
+SHLWAPI.dll provides additional shell utility functions for path and file operations.

+Running strings on the binary revealed a lot , Privilege escalation capabilities are evident through the AdjustTokenPrivileges, OpenProcessToken, and LookupPrivilegeValueA imports.
+These functions allow the malware to manipulate security tokens and potentially elevate its privileges .
+The malware imports RegOpenKeyExA, RegDeleteKeyA, RegDeleteKeyW, RegDeleteTreeA, RegDeleteTreeW, RegDeleteValueA, and RegDeleteValueW.
+While these functions can delete registry entries, they are typically paired with registry writing functions to establish autorun keys that would cause the malware to execute on system startup.

+Enough bs lets run it on ghidra .